-All students entering the MPA Program as of Fall 2017 and thereafter will complete a program of credits (24 core credits; 12 optional credits).
+All students entering the MPA Program complete a program of credits (24 core credits; 12 optional credits).
 The MPA will be a course-based program.
 No advance standing will be accepted (transfer credits).
 The co-operative education program (Co-op Program) will be mandatory for all students, with approved waivers for those who meet eligibility criteria.

 The joint Master’s Program will continue to be supervised by the Joint Disciple Committee (JDC) consisting of members from both the faculty of the University of Manitoba, the Faculty of Graduate Studies as well as their Department/Program of study.